getstackhead/stackhead/Documentation/Concepts.md

 ### Server

-Server capabilities are defined in Ansible inventory inside `mackerel.capabilities` of a host definition.
+Server capabilities are defined in Ansible inventory inside `stackhead.capabilities` of a host definition.
 They state what software is additionally installed on the target system during provisioning.

 Example inventory: